 - The alcoholism shakes can be indicative of the symptoms of delirium tremens, or what is also known as the DTs.
 However, the DTs are exceptionally rare and are only thought to occur in about 5% of all alcohol withdrawal cases.

 - Alcoholism shakes are also usually diagnosed with information obtained from the individual’s medical history, including any potential factors that stem from physical or mental examinations of the individual.

 - The alcoholism shakes can even affect the eyes, in a condition known as nystagmus, where the individual’s eyes “shake” back and forth due to the inability to control the optic muscles sufficiently.

-Alcoholism shakes can lead to secondary injuries from the loss of coordination and balance issues that persist.
+Alcoholism shakes can lead to secondary injuries from the loss of coordination and balance issues.
 These injuries can occur due to the individual’s general clumsiness, loss of coordination and balance, unsteady gait, and multiple similar injuries.
-There may even be loss of peripheral nervous system functionality, leading to weakness, tingling, and even burning feelings in extremities.
+There may even be a loss of peripheral nervous system functionality, leading to weakness, tingling, and even burning feelings in extremities.

 How to Get Help if Experiencing Alcoholism Shakes